Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Considering Fire Response Times and Establishing the Network Dataset and its Parameters </h3> <br>

-<p> Quantifying a fire station’s response quality in a spatial model is complex.
-Depending on the type of emergency occurring, first responders have various goal times that they wish to meet within a certain percentage of cases.
-Additionally, properly handling different types of emergencies requires different types of vehicles and response procedures.
-Attempting to deal with every possible nuance in a GIS environment becomes difficult and extends beyond the scope of this project.
-To resolve this issue, some generalizations will be made regarding how fire stations respond to emergencies.  </p> <br>
+<p> Quantifying the response quality of a fire station in a spatial model is complex.
+Depending on the type of emergency, various goal times are set by first responders that they wish to meet within a certain percentage of cases.
+Additionally, different types of emergencies require different vehicles and response procedures.
+Addressing every possible nuance in a GIS environment is challenging and extends beyond the scope of this project.
+To resolve this issue, some generalizations will be made regarding the response of fire stations to emergencies.  </p> <br>

-<p> Bowling Green and Warren County provide two different kinds of fire services.
-The City of Bowling Green has a fully staffed professional fire service, whereas Warren County’s fire service is more reliant on volunteers.
-To represent this in a GIS, city fire stations will be classified as “professional” and county fire stations will be classified as “volunteer”.
-Since city fire stations are fully staffed, it is expected that they can respond to emergencies quickly, thus, they are assigned a one-minute startup delay.
-Volunteer fire stations, however, might require responders to first come in to prepare to respond to an emergency, so these fire stations are assigned a seven-minute startup delay. </p> <br>
+<p> Bowling Green and Warren County provide two different types of fire services.
+The City of Bowling Green is served by a fully staffed professional fire service, whereas Warren County’s fire service is more reliant on volunteers.
+In the GIS representation, city fire stations will be classified as “professional,” while county fire stations will be classified as “volunteer.”
+Since city fire stations are fully staffed, a one-minute startup delay is assigned to them, reflecting the expectation of a quick response to emergencies.
+In contrast, volunteer fire stations may require responders to arrive before preparing to respond to an emergency; therefore, a seven-minute startup delay is assigned to these fire stations. </p> <br>

-<p> The overall fire response will be measured in the amount of time it takes to get from a fire station to a location in Warren County – a detailed breakdown of these ratings is presented in Table 2.
+<p> The overall fire response will be measured by the amount of time taken to travel from a fire station to a location in Warren County—a detailed breakdown of these ratings is presented in Table 2.
 These ratings are based on a summary of observations from Lexipol (Moore-Merrell, 2023).
-Note that fire service still exists beyond the 20-minute threshold, it is simply very slow.
-Maximizing good fire service coverage to the highest number of people is the goal of the service area analysis, so the fire station that has the highest number of people in the first two response categories (eight minutes or less) will be chosen as the ideal station.   </p> <br>
+It should be noted that fire service exists beyond the 20-minute threshold; however, response times are significantly slower.
+The goal of the service area analysis is to maximize effective fire service coverage to the highest number of people, so the fire station with the highest number of individuals in the first two response categories (eight minutes or less) will be selected as the ideal station.   </p> <br>

 <table class="tablecenter"> <caption>Table 2.
 Fire Response Time Quality </caption>
 <thead>